G-Core/gcore-videoplayer-js/packages/player/docs/api/player.volumefade.md

 > This API is provided as a beta preview for developers and may change based on feedback that we receive.
 Do not use this API in a production environment.
 >

-`PLUGIN` that applies fade effect to the player's volume change.
+`PLUGIN` that mutes the sound and fades it in when the mouse is over the player.

 **Signature:**